nq4t/log4om-webstatus/README.md

+I largely stopped development two years ago and have since largely left the hobby.
+There will be no further development on this.
+QRT.

 # Log4OM Web Status

 This python program will take UDP messages blasted at it from Log4OM and will write it to a HTML file.
 It will